-The Group has contracted for lease of building with an affiliated entity.
-The lease period is 11 years from the date of a greement with an option to renew thereafter on mutual consent.
-Lease payments a greed at the time of inception of lease, may change during the tenure of agreement based on mutual consent of both parties.
+The Group has contracted for lease of building having lease period of 11 years from the date of agreement with an option to renew thereafter on mutual consent.
+Lease payments agreed at the time of inception of lease, may change during the tenure of agreement based on mutual consent of both parties.